web-native/docs/chtml/v1/scoped-html/README.md

 ### Scope Observability

-An element's `.namespace` property is implemented as a live object to capture the element's scope tree in real time.
-CHTML also supports the [Observer API](https://docs.web-native.dev/observer) for change detection; `Obs.observe()` can thus be used to observe additions and removals on the scope tree.
+An element's `.namespace` property is implemented as a live object that reflects the element's namespace tree in real time.
+CHTML also supports the [Observer API](https://docs.web-native.dev/observer) for change detection; [`Obs.observe()`](https://docs.web-native.dev/observer/api/observe) can thus be used to observe when IDs enter or exit the namespace.

 ```js
 Obs.observe(continents.namespace, changes => {